cliu124/cliu124.github.io/_pages/cv.md

   * [Google Scholar](https://scholar.google.com/citations?user=bZ77b64AAAAJ&hl=en)
   * [ResearchGate](https://www.researchgate.net/profile/Chang_Liu405)

-Graduate Students
+Graduate students
 ======
-I have two opening of Ph.D. students and interested students with a strong background in Fluid Dynamics, Applied Mathematics, and Computational Science are welcome to apply
+We have two opening of Ph.D. students and highly-motivated students with a strong background in Fluid Dynamics, Applied Mathematics, and Computational Science are welcome to contact me.

 Postdocs
 ======
+We only consider postdocs with external sources of fundings or fellowship right now.
+We may have funding for postdoc position in the future.

 Undergraduates
 ======
+Highly-motivatd undergraduate students are encouraged to get in touch.
+We also encourage and support undergraduates to apply research fellowship.
+No prior research experiences are expected.

 Research Mentee before UConn
 ======